jcjc2019/HowLingua/README.md

-# HowLingua:A learner-centered language-learning app.
+# HowLingua: A learner-centered language-learning app.

 ## Overview
 This app is designed to help learners to study [Less Commonly Taught Languages (or LCTLs)](https://en.wikipedia.org/wiki/Less_Commonly_Taught_Languages).
-The learning unit is organized by topic.
-A user can learn how to say "greeting" words in the chosen language immediately.
+The learning unit is primarily organized by topic.
+A learner can start to learn how to say words in her/his chosen topic and language immediately.

 This app is designed based on a language instructor's multiple years of teaching Mandarin language classes to college students.
+It is designed to cater to a language learner's needs by presenting words/set phrases for her/his chosen topic immediately.

 Currently only the first topic "greetings" is available for Mandarin and Japanese.
 Support for more languages will be added in the future.